RFMVasconcelos/postgres-playlists/README.md

 which correspond to 4 independent tables, while minimizing JOINS.
 The time table is used when time granularity is needed in the query.

-Advanced queries & usecases like recommending songs to a user, based on listening history can be performed with easily with the `songplays` table.
+Advanced queries & usecases like recommending songs to a user, based on listening history can be performed easily with the `songplays` table.

-## 1. Running
+## 1. Running Python Scripts

 In order to create the tables run: